Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

                   {currentPage === 1 && (
                     <div className="space-y-4 text-sm text-gray-600">
                       <p>This Property Sale Agreement ("Agreement") is entered into as of the date of execution by and between:</p>
-                      <p><strong>SELLER:</strong> Dharma Realty Pvt.
+                      <p><strong>SELLER:</strong> REST-iN-U Pvt.
 Ltd., represented by Priya Sharma</p>
                       <p><strong>BUYER:</strong> [Your Name]</p>
                       <p><strong>PROPERTY:</strong> Serene Valley Villa, 123 Green Valley Road, Bangalore, Karnataka 560001</p>
                       <p className="mt-4">The parties hereby agree to the following terms and conditions:</p>
                       <p>1.
-The Seller agrees to sell and the Buyer agrees to purchase the above-described property for the total consideration of â‚¹1,50,00,000 (Rupees One Crore Fifty Lakhs Only).</p>
+The Seller agrees to sell and the Buyer agrees to purchase the above-described property for the total consideration of ₹1,50,00,000 (Rupees One Crore Fifty Lakhs Only).</p>
                       <p>2.
-The Buyer shall pay a token amount of â‚¹5,00,000 upon signing this agreement.</p>
+The Buyer shall pay a token amount of ₹5,00,000 upon signing this agreement.</p>
                     </div>
                   )}